hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/CIN.md

 #### Practical application (30.10.2025)

 * Download the json file <a href='{{ site.url }}{{ site.baseurl }}/downloads/teaching/CIN-RegGen.json'>[here]</a>
-* Load it into the [IGV App](https://igv.org/app/)
+* Load it into the [IGV App](https://igv.org/app/) using the **Session** menu on the top.
 * Try to answer the following questions

     * What kind of data is displayed in the app?
     * For each histone mark, try to characterize its shape/localization
     * What is displayed at the bottom of the window?
     * What is the difference between the two RNA-seq tracks at the bottom?
+(Hint: look exactly at the genes below...)
     * Search for the MYC gene in the search window (top left).
 Can you identify a regulatory element based on the Hi-C track (you might need to zoom out...).
 Is there something special at the locus of the regulatory element (histone mark,...)
+    * IN the Menu, select "Tracks > ENCODE Other... > " and search for "MCF 10A HiC"; load the "loops" track; this is another cell line, do you note differences to the K562 cell line?